-Unreasonable demands are any demands (express or implied) that are made by a complainant that have a disproportionate and unreasonable impact on Council, staff, services, time and/or resources.
+Unreasonable demands are any demands expressly made by a complainant that have a disproportionate and unreasonable impact on Council, staff, services, time or resources.
 Some examples of unreasonable demands include:

-- Issuing instructions and making demands about how Council have/should handle their complaint, the priority it was/should be given, or the outcome that was/should be achieved. - Insisting on talking to a senior manager or the General Manager personally when it is not appropriate or warranted. - Emotional blackmail and manipulation with the intention to guilt trip, intimidate, harass, shame, seduce or portray themselves as being victimised when this is not the case. - Insisting on outcomes that are not possible or appropriate in the circumstances e.g. for someone to be sacked or prosecuted, an apology and/or compensation when no reasonable basis for expecting this. - Demanding services that are of a nature or scale that Council cannot provide when this has been explained to them repeatedly.
+- Issuing instructions and making demands about how to handle their complaint, the priority it should be given, or the outcome to be achieved. - Insisting on talking to a senior manager or the General Manager personally when the reasons that this is not appropriate or warranted have been carefully explained to the complainant. - Emotional blackmail and manipulation resulting in intimidation, harassment, shaming, seduction or portraying themselves as being victimised when this is not the case. - Insisting on outcomes that are not possible or appropriate in the circumstances e.g. asking for someone to be fired or prosecuted, or for an apology or compensation when there is no reasonable basis for this. - Demanding services of a nature or scale that Council cannot provide, even after Council has explained this to them repeatedly.